Public Citizen Foundation

 Mark A. Chavez, Chair

 Mark Chavez received his Juris Doctor degree from Stanford Law School in 1979.
 During law school he served as a judicial extern for the Hon.
 Mathew O. Tobriner of the California Supreme Court, was a co-founder and the first managing editor of the Stanford Environmental Law Journal and a founding member of the Stanford Public Interest Law Foundation.

 Mr. Chavez joined the Civil Division of the U.S. Department of Justice in Washington, D.C., after graduating from law school.
 He spent three years representing executive branch agencies and the U.S. in labor, employment, housing and national security cases filed in federal courts around the country.
 In 1983, Mr. Chavez entered private practice working first at Pillsbury Winthrop Shaw Pittman LLP in San Francisco, Calif. and subsequently at Farrow, Bramson, Chavez & Baskin in Walnut Creek, Calif.
 In 1994, Mr. Chavez and Jonathan E. Gertler founded the law firm of Chavez & Gertler LLP.
 The firm's attorneys represent plaintiffs in consumer, employment, and civil rights class actions.
 Mr. Chavez is A-V rated by Martindale-Hubbell and has been named a Northern California Super Lawyer eight times.

 Mr. Chavez has represented plaintiffs in a wide variety of class actions, private attorney general cases and other complex civil litigation matters involving financial services, lending practices and insurance charges.

 Mr. Chavez was one of the eight founders of the National Association of Consumer Advocates and is its former co-chair.
-He currently serves on the board of the National Consumer Law Center, and is a former board member of Disability Rights Advocates, Public Justice, Stanford Public Interest Law Foundation and Consumer Attorneys of California.
+He is a former board member of the National Consumer Law Center, Disability Rights Advocates, Public Justice, Stanford Public Interest Law Foundation and Consumer Attorneys of California.